 We derive most of our revenue from the sale of our proprietary seed varieties and hybrids.
-We expect that over the next several years, a substantial majority of our revenue will be generated from the sale of alfalfa, sorghum, sunflower and pasture seed, although we are continually assessing other possible product offerings or means to increase revenue, including expanding into other, higher margin crops.
+We expect that over the next several years, a substantial majority of our revenue will be generated from the sale of alfalfa, sorghum and pasture seed, although we are continually assessing other possible product offerings or means to increase revenue, including expanding into other, higher margin crops.

-The mix of our product offerings will continue to change over time with the introduction of new seed varieties and hybrids resulting from our robust research and development efforts, including our potential expansion into geneedited products in future periods.
+The mix of our product offerings will continue to change over time with the introduction of new seed varieties and hybrids resulting from our robust research and development efforts, including our potential expansion into gene-edited products in future periods, and our strategic acquisitions.